 Most of us are already hard workers - and that's why we experience so much stress.
 It's easy to start seeing meditation as another "to do" on your list, and you do your best to get it done.
 But in reality, practising mindfulness doesn't have to be hard work at all, on the contrary.
 It's an occasion where we can learn how not to work hard.

-This is a much friendlier way of treating yourself, and it's also what has kept me meditating almost daily for many years now.
+Seeing meditation as a mini holiday, or a gift to yourself, is a much friendlier way of treating yourself, and it's also what has kept me meditating for many years now.

 You don't need to do it all alone

-Have you ever experienced a meditation in a group?
+Have you ever experienced a meditating in a group?
 You might have noticed how nourishing and healing it feels.
-When several people meditate together it strengthens a feeling of connection and inner peace.
-Since our nervous systems communicate and influence each other, several regulated nervous systems can have a positive impact on the others.
+When several people meditate together it gives a feeling of connection and inner peace.
+Since our nervous systems communicate and influence each other, several regulated nervous systems in the same room can have a positive impact on each other.
 Furthermore, regularly meditating in a group is motivating when you know that each week you will be held accountable for your meditation practice.
 This is why it is recommended to start in a group, just like how starting to run is also often taught in a group, so that obstacles and difficulties in meditation can be discussed and things can be adjusted.
-It's necessary from time to time to tap back into this group feeling so that you can boost your mediation habit and deepen your practice, for example by joining a retreat or a meditation group.
+It's helpful from time to time to tap back into this group feeling so that you can boost your mediation habit and deepen your practice, for example by joining a retreat or a meditation group.